 Injection and nasal spray vaccinations are available to prevent swine flu.
 The best means of dealing with swine flu is to prevent it.
-Hand sanitization is important to stop the spread of the virus, and staying away from infected individuals will help stop person-to-person transmission.
+Hand sanitization is important to stop the spread of the virus, and staying away from infected people will help stop person-to-person transmission.

-Swine flu is unusual because it does not target the same age group as the rhinovirus (typical flu).
+Swine flu is unusual because it doesn't target the same age group as the rhinovirus (typical flu).
 The disease focuses on young adults.
 This is unusual because most flu viruses attack those who are elderly or very young.
 Some form of immunity to swine flu may exist in the elderly due to previous flu exposures.

 Other risk factors for swine flu include:

 - compromised immune system (from a disease such as AIDS)

 - past history of infections

 The swine flu is caused by a strain of influenza virus that usually only infects pigs.
 Unlike typhus, which can be transmitted by lice or ticks, the main transmission isn't from pigs to people, but rather from person to person.